 written by Julie Lee | photo by comewecreate

-May is Oregon Wine Month, and while there’s no reason to limit celebrating the state’s revered bounty of exceptional wines to a mere thirty-one days, we relish having a specific month in which to commemorate.
-Here are some recommended Willamette Valley pit stops with phenomenal food to help soak up some of that vino.
+To celebrate the state’s revered bounty of exceptional wines this fall we have put together some recommended Willamette Valley pit stops with phenomenal food to help soak up some of that vino.

 Many restaurants in the valley serve dinner only, so our favorite go-to for a fabulous foodie lunch is Valley Commissary.
 With an upscale ambience and a delightfully unpretentious feel, chef Jesse Kincheloe prepares daily specials like Dungeness crab gnocchi, salads and sandwiches (we strongly suggest the egg salad sandwich) in an open kitchen.
 Need catering?
 This is the place.